-Fiscal year 1984:

-Federal projection \$5,200,000

-State projection 740,000

-In other words, the federal projection is six times as much as Louisiana's.
-If the same error was carried through on the national budget, this could mean that savings to the states have been over-estimated as much as \$338 million.
+Fiscal year 1984: Federal projection \$5,200,000 State projection .....
+740.000 same error was carried through on the national budget, this could mean that sav-ings to the states have been over-estimated as much as \$338 million.
 The State Agency's projection of \$740,000 saving is based on the assumption the local government would pick up the 30% match and that the District Attorneys would continue contracts without any incentives.
 This may not be so.